jsiek/abstract-binding-trees/src/examples/BlogTypeSafetyTwoEasy.lagda.md

 written `⊤` in Agda.

 ```
-𝑉 : List Type → Var → Type → Set
+𝑉 : List Type → Var → Type → Type → Set
-𝑉 Γ x A = ⊤
+𝑉 Γ x A B = A ≡ B
 ```

 Next we define the predicate `𝑃` that specifies the side conditions for all the other syntax nodes.
 The definition of `𝑃` includes one line for each operator.
 The `Vec` parameter contains the types of the child nodes.
-The `BTypes` parameter contains the types of bound variables.
+The `BTypes` parameter contains the types of the bound variables.
 The last `Type` parameter is the type assigned to the current node.
 So for lambda abstractions (`op-lam`), the body has type `B`, the lambda's bound variable has type `A`,